phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_gradient.md

 | [Matplotlib](https://matplotlib.org/users/installing.html) | 3.0+ | `pip list \| grep matplotlib` |
 | [Colorspace](https://python-colorspace.readthedocs.io/en/latest/installation.html) or with [pip](https://pypi.org/project/colorspace/)| any | `pip list \| grep colorspace`|

-## Modeling traveling up the gradient with BNG
+## Modeling traveling up a gradient with BioNetGen

 To mimic the ligand concentration change of bacteria moving up the gradient, we will gradually increase the ligand concentration in the environment, simulating the bacteria moving up the attractant gradient.